fastify/fastify-kafka/README.md

 ##### Consumer
 - `fastify.kafka.consumer`: the consumer instance
 - `fastify.kafka.consume`: utility to start the message consuming
-- `fastify.kafka.subscribe`: utility to start the subscribe to one or more topics
+- `fastify.kafka.subscribe`: utility to begin subscribing to one or more topics
 - `fastify.kafka.on`: topic listener

-## Acknowledgements
+## Acknowledgments

 This project is kindly sponsored by:
 - [LetzDoIt](https://www.letzdoitapp.com/)